Policies & procedures

 Early pickup: If you need to pick up a student early, they must be signed out through the office.
 Picking up a student early will count as a partial day absence.
 Only individuals with a photo ID will be allowed to sign out a child.

-All visitors must sign in at the front office and receive a visitor’s badge.
+All visitors, with proper ID, must sign in at the front office and receive a visitor’s badge.

 Parents are welcome to eat lunch with their child on “Family Friday.”
 (Visitors will not be allowed to eat lunch in the cafeteria on any other day.)